Papua New Guinea

 "New Zealanders who emigrate to Australia raise the IQ of both countries."

 Convict eyes on the Land of Liberty

 For different reasons, both Australians and Americans are a little uncomfortable with stereotypes being used to define the characteristics of their respective cultures; however, just like the accent that each uses to speak the common language of English, there are some subtle differences that can be used to distinguish Americans as a group from Australians as a group.
 For example, the author of this article (an Australian) was once giving a presentation to a post-graduate marketing class.
 To explain the difficulty in building a patriotic image for a brand in Australia, he draped an Australian flag over his shoulders and struck a pose as if looking at the sunset in an American aftershave commercial.
 As expected, the class looked unimpressed.
 He then took the flag off his shoulders and enthusiastically polished his arse with it.
 The class started laughing (as expected).
 He then asked if anyone was offended.
 A chorus of nos went up.
 A lone voice said that, although he wasn't offended, he was disappointed.
 The lecturer, who had previously worked for the defence forces, gave the presentation a distinction.
 It the same thing had been done in America, expulsion from the university would have been a distinct possibility.

 From CIA World Fact Book

-After Europeans became aware of the Americas in the 15th century, Spanish, French, Dutch and British colonists competed with the pre-existing Americans for slices of the new world.
+After Europeans discovered the Americas in the 15th century, Spanish, French, Dutch and British colonists competed with the pre-existing Americans for slices of the new world.
 English speaking Americans emerged to dominate all others and in turn formed colonial governments under the direction of the British crown.

 In 1776, taxation tension over British rule led to the Declaration of Independence, which not only stated an intention to cut ties with Britain, but also symbolically stated: